zimscape/docs/docs/products/java.md

 - 11

 !!!warning
-    It's worth noting that Zimscape does not support fringe cases to do with Application Server's such as Jboss and Tomcat.
+    It's worth noting unfortunately that Zimscape does not currently support fringe cases to do with Application Server's such as Jboss and WebSphere.
 Deploying services that depend or bundle these might not work out of the box.

 We are going to demonstrate how to deploy a Java application on Zimscape by deploying a basic Spring Boot 'Hello World' application.